-Gwyneth Paltrow Is Hanging Out With Royals Like It's No Big Deal
+Gwyneth Paltrow Vacationed with a Princess in the Hamptons Like It's No Big Deal

 Her royal goopness.